Cope reaction

-The Cope reaction or Cope elimination, developed by Arthur C. Cope, is an elimination reaction of the N-oxide to form an alkene and a hydroxylamine.
+The Cope reaction or Cope elimination, developed by Arthur C. Cope, is the elimination reaction of an N-oxide to an alkene and a hydroxylamine.Typically, the amine oxide is prepared from the corresponding amine with a peroxy acid or comparable oxidant.
+The actual elimination requires just heat.

+Illustrative is a synthesis of methylenecyclohexane:

-Mechanism and applications
+Mechanism and related eliminations

-The reaction mechanism involves an intramolecular 5-membered cyclic transition state, leading to a syn elimination product, an Ei pathway.
+The reaction proceeds through the Ei pathway, with an intramolecular, cyclic 5-membered transition state.
+Consequently, the elimination product is always syn and rarely occurs with 6-membered rings.
+(Rings with 5 or 7 or more members undergo the reaction just fine.)

 This organic reaction is closely related to the Hofmann elimination, but the base is a part of the leaving group.
-The amine oxide is prepared by oxidation of the corresponding amine with an oxidant such as meta-chloroperoxybenzoic acid (mCPBA).
-The actual elimination just requires heat.

-Illustrative of the Cope reaction is a synthesis of methylenecyclohexane:

-Piperidines are resistant to an intramolecular Cope reaction but with pyrrolidine and with rings of size 7 and larger, the reaction product is an unsaturated hydroxyl amine.
-This result is consistent with the 5-membered cyclic transition state.
+Sulfoxides can undergo an essentially identical reaction to produce sulfenic acids, which is important in the antioxidant chemistry of garlic and other alliums.
+Selenoxides likewise undergo selenoxide eliminations.

 Reverse reaction

 The reverse or retro-Cope elimination has been reported, in which an N,N-disubstituted hydroxylamine reacts with an alkene to form a tertiary N-oxide.
 The reaction is a form of hydroamination and can be extended to the use of unsubstituted hydroxylamine, in which case oximes are produced.